JonBruel/rentallaravel/README.md

 "# rentallaravel"

-The purpose of this repository is to get acquainted with Laravel and implement the following standards features:
+The original purpose of this repository is to get acquainted with Laravel and implement the following standards features:

 - Database connection and scaffolding from database first (OK)
 - Authentication (OK)